 401(k) Plan Types

 There are two types of 401(k) plans: traditional and Roth.

-- With a traditional 401(k), your contributions are made with pre-tax dollars, and you pay taxes on the money when you withdraw it in retirement.
+- With a traditional 401(k), your contributions are made with pretax dollars, and you pay taxes on the money when you withdraw funds in retirement.

-- With a Roth 401(k), your contributions are made with after-tax dollars, but the money grows tax-free, and you don’t have to pay taxes on it when you withdraw it in retirement.
+- With a Roth 401(k), your contributions are made with after-tax dollars, but the after-tax contributions grow tax-free, and you don’t have to pay taxes on it when you withdraw it in retirement.

 Which type of 401(k) is suitable for you?
 That depends on your circumstances.

 - If you think you will be in a lower tax bracket in retirement, a traditional 401(k) may be the better choice.